Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Future Directions

 \subsection{Cross-Task Coordination}

-We discuss various tasks in Section \Rmnum{2}, such as pedestrian safety, vehicular safety, and in-vehicle entertainment.
-Current research mainly focuses on single-task-oriented communication.
-However, coordination across multiple tasks may be beneficial in real-world scenarios.
+We discuss various tasks in Section \Rmnum{2}, such as pedestrian safety, and in-vehicle entertainment.
+Current research mainly focuses on single task-oriented communication.
+However, coordinating multiple tasks may be beneficial in real-world scenarios.
 For example, obstacle detection and lane change assistance both require similar environmental data, allowing tasks to share semantic information and improve efficiency.
 Investigating how GAI can enhance cross-task communication by dynamically adjusting resource allocation is essential.